 American Orthopedic Society for Sports Medicine Traveling Fellowship

 Dr. Warme is a UW associate professor in the Department of Orthopaedics and Sports Medicine who specializes in shoulder and elbow surgery, as well as sports medicine.
 He evaluates patients with shoulder, elbow and knee problems.
-Dr. Warme is also the Director of the Shoulder and Elbow Fellowship at the University of Washington.

 I seek to help patients expeditiously return to top form and pursue the activities they enjoy.
 I believe that successful medical or surgical treatment and rehabilitation requires a team approach, with the patient being a key player.
 I will provide patients with an accurate diagnosis and the current information to help them make an informed decision (regarding which type of treatment to choose).
 Then we will make the journey together through the treatment and rehabilitation.
 If there is a viable way to manage a condition without surgery, we will try that first.